 Disney’s Hollywood Studios offers a step into popular movies, music, television, and theater; indeed, one of the first areas you’ll hit is the glitz and glamour of Hollywood’s iconic Golden Era.
 From the ’50s Prime Time Cafe to The Hollywood Brown Derby and the Citizens of Hollywood on Hollywood Boulevard, there is something to surely delight you at every turn – and that’s just on the first street!

 What’s great about Hollywood Studios is that if you are traveling with family members that span a variety of ages, there is something for everyone here.
-If you’re a fan of movies, this is your park, thanks to the still-recent Toy Story Land and Star Wars: Galaxy’s Edge coming our way on August 29, 2019.
-There are also some can’t-miss character meet-‘n-greets here if you’re a fan of The Incredibles, Star Wars, and Monsters, Inc. – not to mention the variety of shows this park offers, from For the First Time in Forever (a re-telling of Frozen), Beauty and the Beast – Live on Stage, and Fantasmic to cap off the night.
+If you’re a fan of movies, this is your park, thanks to the still-recent Toy Story Land and Star Wars: Galaxy’s Edge.
+There are also some can’t-miss character meet-‘n-greets here if you’re a fan of The Incredibles, Star Wars, and Monsters, Inc. – not to mention the variety of shows this park offers, such as For the First Time in Forever (a re-telling of Frozen) and Beauty and the Beast – Live on Stage.

 Other Orlando theme parks for seniors